couchbaselabs/docs-ng/content/couchbase-manual-2.1/introduction-to-couchbase-server.markdown

 Capability      | memcached Buckets                               | Couchbase Buckets
 ----------------|-------------------------------------------------|--------------------------
 Item Size Limit | 1 MByte | 20 MByte
 Persistence | No | Yes
 Replication | No | Yes
 Rebalance | No | Yes
-Statistics      | Limited set for in-memory stats                 | Full suite
-Client Support  | Memcached, should use Ketama consistent hashing | Full Smart Client Support
+Statistics | Limited set for in-memory stats | Full suite Client Support | Memcached, should use Ketama consistent hashing | Full Smart Client Support XDCR | No | Yes
+Backup | No | Yes
+Tap/DCP | No | Yes

 There are three bucket interface types that can be be configured: